florianAriasu/florianAriasu/README.md

 ## Professional Overview

-I'm Florian, an undergraduate **Computer Science student** with a strong interest in **DevOps** and **software development**.
+I'm Florian, an undergraduate Computer Science student with a strong interest in DevOps and software development.
 I'm currently building expertise in cloud computing, automation, and scalable infrastructure while exploring various areas of development.

-I enjoy working with **Linux, shell scripting, Git, and CI/CD pipelines**, and I'm continuously learning new tools and technologies to enhance my skills.
-My goal is to transition into a **DevOps Engineer** role while maintaining a strong foundation in software development.
+I enjoy working with Linux, shell scripting, Git, and CI/CD pipelines, and I’m continuously learning new tools and technologies to enhance my skills.
+My goal is to develop a strong foundation in both DevOps and software development, with a focus on leveraging automation, scalability, and efficient development practices.

 ---